 - All persons determined by Thunder on the Mountain to be acting in an illegal, offensive or disorderly fashion will be ejected from the festival without refund.

-- All vehicles and persons are subject to search and may be re-searched at any time while on the festival grounds.
+- All patrons consent to the Search and Re-Search of persons and property at any time while on the Festival grounds.

 Please click on any questions below to see the answer.